Training Delivery Method

 Blended Learning Style

 The program goals are to maintain and/or advance the linguists’ level of language proficiency.
-Proficiency is measured via pre- and post-Oral Proficiency Interview by Computer (OPIc) exams.
+Proficiency is measured via a series of pre- and post-assessment tests – the Oral Proficiency Interview by Computer (OPIc), the Reading Proficiency Test and the Listening Proficiency Test.
 Instruction is delivered in a combination of face-to-face instruction and online work to total the 120 hours needed to meet the requirements for a significant language-training event.

 UU provides for language maintenance classes of 120 hours for the nationally recognized, linguistically advanced Utah Cryptologic Team (UCT).